Skip to main content

 Purpose and Program Description

-The Patent and Trademark Liaison at WVU Libraries selects material to support the U.S. Patent & Trademark Resource Center (PTRC) in the Evansdale Library as well as the LaunchLab and other members of the WVU IDEAHub Ecosystem.
+The collections strategist at WVU Libraries selects material to support the U.S. Patent & Trademark Resource Center (PTRC) in the Evansdale Library as well as the LaunchLab and other members of the WVU IDEAHub Ecosystem.

 Areas of established specialization in Patents and Trademarks: self-help guides, inventors and invention, trademark examples, patent and trademark law, plant patents.